IlonaSilverwood/pan-docs/Lua-introduction.md

 # Introduction

-Pandoc filters allow the pandoc abstract syntax tree (AST) to be manipulated between the parsing and the writing phase.
-[Traditional pandoc filters](https://pandoc.org/filters.html) accept a JSON representation of the pandoc AST and produce an altered JSON representation of the AST.
+Pandoc filters manipulate the pandoc abstract syntax tree (AST) between the parsing and the writing phases.
+[JSON

+filters](https://pandoc.org/filters.html) accept a JSON representation of the pandoc AST and produce an altered JSON representation of the AST.
 They may be written in any